 The guest cabins face Frieborn Creek and Dry Blue Creek.
 Guests can enjoy the sound of the flowing river and a star filled night sky.
 At an elevation of 6,400 feet our summer temperatures provide a pleasant relief from the desert heat.
 Summer temperatures range from approximate daytime high of 80ºF to nighttime low of 40ºF.

-In 2001 Don retired from the Forest Service and started a new career as Executive Director of the Arizona Wilderness Coalition.
-Don and Janie soon started hatching their dream of expanding their guest accommodations to provide a retreat for individuals, family reunions and groups who want to enjoy the incredible environment on the Blue River.
+Don and Janie Hoffman moved to the Blue River on the Arizona/New Mexico border in 1977.
+Over the years they built their home, kept a variety of animals, planted an orchard and gardens and raised their two children.
+Eventually, Don and Janie began hatching their dream of expanding their guest accommodations to provide a retreat for individuals, families, and groups who want to enjoy the incredible environment on the Blue River.
 The Blue River Wilderness Retreat is the realization of this dream.

 Thanks for visiting!

-Don & Janie Hoffman
+Don and Janie Hoffman